Your browser is out of date.

 • 6.3.2.2.8.1 – "Wet procedure locations shall be provided with special protection against electric shock."

 In addition to Operating Rooms, "wet procedures" are often performed in other Category 1 (Critical Care) Areas.
-ED, L&D, Cath Lab, ICU, and Post-Op areas.* These areas may pose an elevated safety risk of electrical shock to patients or caregivers due to contact with conductive fluids such as antiseptics, irrigation, and body fluids.
+Such as Emergency Department, Labor and Delivery, Cath Lab, Intensive Care Unit, and Post-Op areas.* These areas may pose an elevated safety risk of electrical shock to patients or caregivers due to contact with conductive fluids such as antiseptics, irrigation, and body fluids.
 The Isolated Power NFPA 99 System safely limits the first-fault ground current without interrupting the supply of power to critical equipment.
 GFCI protection is not recommended on any critical load that cannot have an interruption of power while in use.

-* In circumstances where special options are needed for interoperative magnetic resonance imaging (iMRI) surgical suites, contact PG LifeLink sales and application engineering for more information.
+* In circumstances where special options are needed for interoperative magnetic resonance imaging (iMRI) surgical suites, PG LifeLink's SafeDetec line isolation monitors can accomodate this requirement.
+Contact PG LifeLink sales and application engineering for more information.